ValdryanIvandito/cardano-basic-transaction-guide/metadata-eng.md

 ## Step-1 Generate Wallet Address (Optional)

-If you haven't generated a wallet address, you should follow this [documentation](https://github.com/ValdryanIvandito/cardano-cli-simplified/blob/main/1-generate-wallet-address.md) first.
+If you haven't generated a wallet address, you should follow this [documentation](https://github.com/ValdryanIvandito/cardano-basic-transaction-guides/blob/main/generate-wallet-address-eng.md) first.

-## Step-2 Initiate Blockchain Network (Optional)
+## Step-2 Initiate Cardano Network (Optional)

 **_Hint: If you have choosen the network, you can skip this step_**